4th of July Watermelon Tequila Mojito!

 This Watermelon Tequila Mojito is so refreshing in these hot summer months, I’m sure you will be making it more than 1,2,3 times this summer.

 Take advantage now that watermelon is in season!
 Invite some friends over and have yourself a nice get together.
 Start up the grill, throw some rib eye steaks and some sausages and get the summer party started.
-I had some friends over last weekend and thats what I did!
-Hmmm, I think I may do this again this weekend!
+I had some friends over last weekend and that’s what I did!
+I think I may make these again this Tuesday for our 4th of July backyard barbeque!

 Okay so let’s talk tequila!
 Tequila is a distilled Mexican liquor made from the Blue Agave plant.
 Tequila was first produced in the 16th century near the city of Tequila, hence the name Tequila.
 It also has The Denomination of Origin, meaning that Tequila can only be made in Mexico.
 Primarily in the Mexican state of Jalisco due to its regional area which is conducive to growing the plant.
 The Jalisco area is broken down into two regions, the highlands (Los altos) and the lowlands (Los Bajos).
 Tequila produced from the highlands is much smoother and sweet while tequila from the lowlands is harsher and dryer.